 The ubiquitous single-use plastic bag is facing a public relations crisis like no other.
 Despite this, plastic bags still thrive across much of the United States, with less than a handful of states having banned them outright.
 How should you reuse, recycle, or properly dispose of plastic bags?

 There is both a short term and long term answer to this question; both of which need to be applied at the same time in order to reduce the amount of plastic bags and other single-use plastics that find their way into our landfills and oceans.

-Long term, commit to taking reusable bags with you whenever you go out so you have one to hand should you need to carry something, and you’re not having to use a disposable option.
+Long term, commit to taking reusable bags with you whenever you go out so you have one should you need to carry something, and you won’t have to use a disposable option.

 Congratulations to Kristie S. for being the first person to answer this question correctly on Instagram.